lentzi90/kube-ops/README.md

 The vagrant environment contains a wordpress deployment to simulate a workload.
 Add `192.168.10.40 example.com wordpress.example.com` to `/etc/hosts` in order
 to access wordpress at `wordpress.example.com`.
-Or maybe [set up dnsmasq](https://www.linux.com/learn/intro-to-linux/2018/2/advanced-dnsmasq-tips-and-tricks) to resolve the whole kube-ops domain to the loadbalancer.
+Or maybe [set up dnsmasq](https://www.linux.com/learn/intro-to-linux/2018/2/advanced-dnsmasq-tips-and-tricks) to resolve the whole kube-ops domain to the IP address of the ingress controller.

 See `playbooks/templates/wordpress-production.yaml.j2` for configuration values.
 The login credentials are `kube-ops:p455w0rd` at http://wordpress.example.com/wp-admin.